ma595/RSE_HPC-ISC24/index.md

 The inaugural RSEHPC@ISC24 will be held in-person on 16th May 2024 in Hamburg.

+## Featured speakers
+We are delighted to announce that Fernanda Foertter and Mthetho Sovara agreed to be our keynote speakers.

 ## Talk submissions

 To present a talk at RSEHPC@ISC24 use the [form on the Talk submission page](/submit/).
 RSEHPC@ISC24 will emphasise an open and inclusive atmosphere and we encourage proposals from a diverse range of areas and backgrounds.